Bear (novel): Publication history

 McClelland & Stewart released the first edition in 1976.
 Atheneum Books released the first American edition.
 Several paperback editions were published by different imprints, including Seal and Pandora.
 The now-famous, Harlequin-like paperback cover depicts a partially nude woman being embraced by a large bear.
 Its artist was not credited in the book; later investigation concluded the illustration was likely by veteran cover illustrator Fred Pfeiffer.
 McClelland released a new edition under its "New Canadian Library" series in 1990 with an afterword by Aritha Van Herk.
-A more recent American edition licensed from Atheneum was published in 2002 by Godine with a subtly provocative wood engraved illustration by Wesley Bates on the front cover and frontis, which has gone into 10 printings as of 2018.
+A more recent American edition licensed from Atheneum was published in 2002 by Godine with a subtly provocative wood-engraved illustration by Wesley Bates on the front cover and frontis, which has gone into 10 printings as of 2018.
 In August 2014, reacting to renewed interest in the novel, McClelland released a reprint of the New Canadian Library edition.
 Trying to avoid the sensationalism of the original paperback cover, Random House of Canada (which owns McClelland & Stewart) senior designer Five Seventeen designed several versions, finally deciding on a painting by American artist Mara Light.
-The painting depicts the back of a nude female; the designer added scratch marks, evoking an episode from the novel where Lou is injured by the bear.
+The painting depicts the back of a nude woman; the designer added scratch marks, evoking an episode from the novel where Lou is injured by the bear.